Switching your business current account to us is easy.

 - You are advised to notify people of your new account details

-- If any payments are accidentally sent to your old account after your switch date, they will automatically be redirected or forwarded to your new account for 36 months
+- If any payments are accidentally made to your old account after your switch date, they will automatically be forwarded to your new account (for at least 3 years and longer if applicable).

 Option B: How a partial switch works